 Onon is a policy analyst at Wildlife Conservation Society, Mongolia.
 She holds a BA in environmental economics from Whitman College and a master’s of environmental management in environmental policy from the Yale School of Forestry and Environmental Studies.
 She is interested in sustainable pasture management, air pollution, global environmental governance, and climate change strategies.
 Onon has worked in youth education on global problems for primary school students and young adults.
 She lectures on ecosystem-based climate change in Mongolia and adaptation strategies and water resource management policies.

-Oyun Sanjaasuren, PhD, Member of Parliament
+Oyun Sanjaasuren, PhD, Former Member of Parliament

 Nicole Schaefer-McDaniel, PhD